 The Japanese Galleries at the Freer Gallery of Art encourage enjoyment and understanding of the arts of Japan and the culture that produced them.

 Freer Gallery of Art, Smithsonian Institution.

 Freer's Lasting Legacy.
 Freer sought to broaden exchange and understanding between the United States and Japan as witnessed by his membership on the Executive Committee of the Japan Society of New York.
 He envisioned the rising development of the Pacific Rim.
-His pioneering publication, Pacific Era (太平洋時代), an English language periodical devoted to Asian affairs was published in Detroit from 1907-1908.
+His pioneering publication, Pacific Era (太平洋 時代), an English language periodical devoted to Asian affairs was published in Detroit from 1907-1908.

 To cultivate research and scholarship on Japanese art and culture in the West, Freer gifted objects to universities including Oberlin and Smith College as well as various museums.
-At the University of Michigan, Freer consulted with academics and lent art from his collection for display - including the first exhibition of American and Asian art together at Alumni Memorial Hall (today's UMMA) in 1910.
+At the University of Michigan, Freer consulted with academics and lent art from his collection for display, including the first exhibition to display American and Asian art together at Alumni Memorial Hall (today's University of Michigan Museum of Art) in 1910.
 He established the scholarly journal Ars Orientalis and created a fellowship program for University of Michigan students at the Freer Gallery of Art that continues today.